 Tucson Wildlife Center operates the only 24/7/365 wildlife hospital in Southern Arizona and services are free of charge to the public.
 Tucson Wildlife Center receives no government funding and is able to care for more than 4,000 animals a year thanks to grants and donations from generous animal lovers such as yourselves.
 On average, it costs more than $1,000 a day to operate Tucson Wildlife Center, providing professional medical care, quality food and expert rehabilitation for sick, injured and orphaned wild animals.
 If you would like to help us continue aiding wildlife, please consider supporting us in one of these ways:

-Make a one-time donation by clicking the button below.
+Make a recurring or a one-time donation by clicking the button below.
 Donations help pay for medical care, food, medicine, formula, rehabilitation and eventual release back to the wild.

 If you want to become a sustaining supporter to ensure animals get the best care year-round, you can schedule monthly donations by completing this form: